Where can I learn more about Novartis financial results?

 Is the dividend on the Novartis ordinary share and the Novartis ADR the same?

-Yes, however, since ADR holders will receive their dividend in US dollars, the amount received will be impacted by currency exchange rates, as well as by a handling fee (historically, $0.01 per share) associated with the ADR dividend.
+Yes, however, since ADR holders will receive their dividend in US dollars, the amount received will be impacted by currency exchange rates.
 An estimate of the amount of the US dollar dividend for the ADR will be calculated on the day of the dividend announcement based on that day’s exchange rates.
-The actual exchange rate will be determined once all funds are received and exchanged by J.P.
-Morgan, the depositary bank.
+The actual exchange rate applicable to the first payment equal to 65% of the payout will be determined on March 11, 2026.

-Will the rate recently announced for the ADRs change between now and the ADR payment date?
+Will the FX rate announced for the ADRs change between the preliminary announcement and the ADR payment date?

 Yes, the preliminary announcement only provides an estimated rate based on a current FX rate.
-The actual rate will be determined when the Swiss francs are converted to US dollars once all the funds are received by J.P.
-Morgan.
+The actual exchange rate will be determined on March 11, 2026.

-Will the entire dividend amount be converted into US dollars after the Swiss tax reclaim has been completed?
+Will the entire dividend amount be converted into US dollars on the ADR payment date of March 16, 2026?

 Why can’t J.P.
-Morgan receive all of the funds on the Swiss payment date?
+Morgan receive all of the funds on the ADR payment date?

 The Swiss Tax Authorities require that a tax reclaim be completed prior to each payment for any amounts due above and beyond the non-treaty amount.
 Investors must certify and elect their entitlement and provide necessary disclosure documentation as required by the treaty between the US and Switzerland based upon their tax status.

-Why is there a delay to get the reclaim funds back from the Swiss Tax Authorities?
+Why does it take so long to get the reclaim funds back from the Swiss Tax Authorities?

 Will another announcement be made once the tax reclaim funds are received?